-3. Transfer students must have completed 45 credits at Cornell.
-In determining the average, work taken previously at another college is included.
+Transfer students, to be eligible for consideration, must have completed 45 credit hours of work at Cornell.
+In determining the academic standing of a transfer student, previous work taken at another institution is included in the computation of the student's academic average.

-Eligible students are reviewed by the Committee on Petitions and Academic Standing, and the names of those who meet the requirements above are presented to the faculty for approval.
+The names of those seniors who meet the requirements stated above are presented to the faculty of the College for approval.